MisoAI/miso-sdk-docs/sites/client-sdk/page/answers/ask/workflow.md

 Workflows are JavaScript objects that control the process of the entire data flow from SDK API request to UI display.

-* Configure API default payload.
-* Configure the look and feel of UI elements.

 ### Access workflow

 You can access the (root) workflow as the following: